 Transferring to Another Institution

 If you decide to transfer out of Gordon-Conwell to another school, first see your international student adviser, or Designated School Official (DSO), in Student Life Services.
-You will also be asked by the school you wish to attend (transfer-in school) to complete a transfer request form which you will submit to your adviser.
+You also will be asked by the school you wish to attend (transfer-in school) to complete a transfer request form that you will submit to your adviser.
 This form must be completed and sent to the transfer-in school.
 This form will notify Gordon-Conwell of where to release your SEVIS record/I-20 and will establish a line of communication between the two schools.
 Once Gordon-Conwell releases your SEVIS record on a date determined, the transfer-in school will receive your record and begin processing your request for a new I-20 and student record.

 Applying for an I-20 Extension

 If your I-20 will expire and you need additional time to complete your current degree program, you must apply for an I-20 extension at least 30 days before the end date (indicated in section 5 of your most recent I-20).
 To receive an extension, Gordon-Conwell’s Registration Office must first provide written documentation to Student Life Services, at your request, indicating the date you are expected to complete your current program and the number of classes you have remaining.
 If you do not apply for an extension before your program end date and that date lapses, you will fall out of status and need to apply for reinstatement.
 If this happens, please see your adviser immediately for details on the reinstatement process.
 Delays in completing program requirements that are caused by academic probation or poor academic performance are not acceptable reasons for extending your program end date.